Postwar Japan and France

 Explores the relationship between Japan and France and the development of postwar national and individual identities

-France and Japan have shared much in a long and critical history of artistic practice and production.
+France and Japan have shared much in their long histories of artistic practice and production.
 France has been an important source of energy for Japanese intellectual endeavors, and the impact of French painting, literature, and thought on Japan, from even before the Meiji Revolution, cannot be overstated.
-Likewise, France has been stimulated by an image of Japan as “Other” and as a model to American cultural hegemony.
-The impact of Japanese prints on French (and European) art, the related artistic production collected under the heading of 'Japonisme,' and the creative responses to Japanese poetic and dramatic forms are profound.
+Likewise, France has been stimulated by an image of Japan as “Other” and as a model of resistance to American cultural hegemony.
+The impact of Japanese prints on French (and European) art, the related artistic production collected under the heading of “Japonisme,” and the creative responses to Japanese poetic and dramatic forms are profound.